tamilzh2018/kode-kloud-test/Devops Kode Kloud Test.md

     8  apt install -y net-tools
     9  netstat -plant | grep 6100
 Day 41: **Write a Docker File**
+As per recent requirements shared by the Nautilus application development team, they need custom images created for one of their projects.
+Several of the initial testing requirements are already been shared with DevOps team.
+Therefore, create a docker file /opt/docker/Dockerfile (please keep D capital of Dockerfile) on App server 2 in Stratos DC and configure to build an image with the following requirements:

+a.
+Use ubuntu:24.04 as the base image.

+b.
+Install apache2 and configure it to work on 8085 port. (do not update any other Apache configuration settings like document root etc).
+Ans:
+# Use Ubuntu 24.04 base image
+FROM ubuntu:24.04

+# Prevent interactive prompts during package installation
+ENV DEBIAN_FRONTEND=noninteractive

+# Updates package lists, installs Apache2, and cleans up cached files to reduce image size.
+RUN apt-get update && \
+    apt-get install -y apache2 && \
+    apt-get clean

+# Modifies Apache’s configuration to listen on port 8085 instead of 80.
+RUN sed -i 's/^Listen 80$/Listen 8085/' /etc/apache2/ports.conf

+# Declares that the container will listen on port 8085.
+EXPOSE 8085

+# Starts Apache in the foreground so the container stays alive.
+CMD ["/usr/sbin/apache2ctl", "-D", "FOREGROUND"]
 Day 42: **Create a Docker Network**

 Day 43: **Docker Ports Mapping**